 First, ask your seniors to laugh.
 It doesn’t matter if it’s fake and feels awkward.
 The act of fake laughing soon brings out genuine mirth when they realize how ridiculous they sound and look.

 Fake laughter can work well with group shots when you’re photographing teens who know each other well.
 Get them to look at each other and laugh.
-Pretty soon, you’ll have natural laughs and smiles, which will light up their faces.
+Pretty soon, you’ll have genuine laughs and smiles, which will light up their faces.

 3. Add Some Movement